 What Is Sexual Assault?

-It is important to note that sexual assault can occur without the presence of physical harm or injury; it is defined by the absence of consent.
+Sexual assault can occur without the presence of physical harm or injury; it is defined by the absence of consent.
 For example, if a victim is asleep or threatened in any way to perform sexual acts, this is still defined as sexual assault.

 What Is Consent?